EN

 • Flights: Connect with the trip via direct flight from one of the following locations: Barcelona, London Gatwick, Manchester or Brussels

-• Locations: Kachumeh woods, Kartong, Alahine River by boat, Gunjur forest hide, Kotu Creek & surrounding area, Farasutu forest reserve, Killy woods, Njau ponds, Wassu sand quarry, Baboon Island boat trip, Gambia river boat trip @ George Town, Bansang sand quarry, Tendaba, Wassadou boat trip, Niokolo Koba NP Senegal.
+• Locations: Kachumeh woods, Kartong, Alahine River by boat, Gunjur forest hide, Kotu Creek & surrounding area, Farasutu forest reserve, Killy woods, Njau ponds, Wassu sand quarry, Baboon Island boat trip, Gambia river boat trip in George Town, Bansang sand quarry, Tendaba, Wassadou boat trip, Niokolo Koba NP Senegal.

 • Trip Duration: 11 nights with 10.5 days of bird photography